VA Loan Guide: Eligibility, Best Lenders and How to Apply

 There is no minimum credit score required, but the VA requires lenders to evaluate income and monthly debts to determine if borrowers can make monthly payments.

 The application process is similar to the one the VA uses on a purchase mortgage.
-The lender may want to see two years of federal income tax returns and W-2 forms to determine your ability to repay the new mortgage.
-As of 2020, loan limits no longer apply to veterans with their full VA entitlement benefits.
+The lender may want to see two years of federal income tax returns and W-2s to determine your ability to repay the new mortgage.
+Veterans with full VA entitlement have no loan limits.

 VA cash-out refinance pros and cons